Trump considering handful of candidates for chief of staff: sources

 On Saturday Trump announced that his current chief, General John Kelly, would be leaving the White House at the end of the year.
 The two men had clashed for months.

-Trump’s initial choice for the job, Nick Ayers, pulled out on Sunday.
+Trump’s initial pick for the job, Nick Ayers, pulled out on Sunday.
 Ayers, who is Vice President Mike Pence’s chief of staff, had agreed to come on for an interim period but declined to commit to stay for the remaining two years of Trump’s term.

 The new chief of staff will have to navigate a challenging political environment as Trump begins his third year in office and prepares for a 2020 re-election campaign.

 Democrats take over control of the House of Representatives in January, and U.S. prosecutors are intensifying their probe into potential collusion between Trump’s 2016 presidential campaign and Russia.
-Trump has denied any collusion, while calling the probe a “witch hunt”.
+Trump has denied any collusion, while calling the probe a “witch hunt.”

 A White House official said Trump was considering four people for the position but declined to give names.